Digit112/Web-Quiz/README.md

 ### UX & Testing

 The best Library allows a user to answer very rapidly.
 Answers are typed and the user presses enter, the next question appears instantly.
-The user can even type to select an answer to a multiple-choice question so they don't have to intermittantly grab the mouse.
+The user can even type to select an answer to a multiple-choice question so they don't have to intermittently grab the mouse.
 A user does not want to spend significant time typing long answers to questions they have mastered or don't want to master.
 The system will do its best to prevent this, but an author must do their part too: Keep answers concise, group them appropriately, and set the correct presentation style!
 To ensure the best experience, an author should periodically review their Library while making changes.

 But most importantly of all, test!
-Review the questions, ensure they are consistent and make sense, check to confirm that the answers are correct and that there are no correct ansswers which would be graded as incorrect (this is especially important for verbatim questions).
+Review the questions, ensure they are consistent and make sense, check to confirm that the answers are correct and that there are no correct answers which would be graded as incorrect (this is especially important for verbatim questions).
 Use the test yourself, and get feedback from others if possible.

 ### Be Unambigous

 Users do not see the names of the groups which contain a question, they only see the question!
-Although it may seem redundant to specify the exact same context at the beginning of every question statement in a large group, it is necesary to make sure that the user is always aware of that context when the question gets asked.
+Although it may seem redundant to specify the exact same context at the beginning of every question statement in a large group, it is necessary to make sure that the user is always aware of that context when the question gets asked.
 Users may mix together questions from many different contexts.

 ### Use Hidden Answers

-The hidden-answers field allows you to specify acceptable answers which will not be displayed to the user but which are marked correct when entered, and is meant to be used to specify alternative or non-canonical spellings for the correct answer.
+The `hidden-answers` field allows you to specify acceptable answers which will not be displayed to the user but which are marked correct when entered, and is meant to be used to specify alternative or non-canonical spellings for the correct answer.
 Again, users don't want to memorize the exact nuances of your orthography in order to get a good grade!
-Use this field to specify acceptable spellings *even if typo forgiveness would normally make that accomodation!* For example, the answer "Light-Emitting Diode" has 20 characters and therefore affords a user one typo at the default forgiveness level of `"low"`.
+Use this field to specify acceptable spellings *even if typo forgiveness would normally make that accommodation!* For example, the answer "Light-Emitting Diode" has 20 characters and therefore affords a user one typo at the default forgiveness level of `"low"`.
 This allows the user to type "Light Emitting Diode" and still be marked correct because the use of a space instead of a hyphen counts as one typo.
 However, if the user answers that way every single time, then they have effectively eliminated their typo forgiveness.

 The typo forgiveness feature checks a user's submission against all answers and hidden answers.
-By utilizing the hidden-answers field, you afford the user maximum leeway in answering the question.
+By utilizing the `hidden-answers` field, you afford the user maximum leeway in answering the question.

 ### Account For Multiple Correct Answers